duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_30_demos/30_advanced_demos/39_megacity.md

 </div>

-Warning: This demo is designed to be used in robotariums, by expert users.
-Make sure you have the experience and the hardware to fully capture the potential of the demo.
+Warning: This is an advanced demo.
+Make sure you have the experience and the hardware to fully capture its potential.

 ## Video of expected results {#demo-megacity-expected}